chin8628/Usami/README.md

-# Usami-Frontend
+# Usami-Backend
-Usami frontend is a part of WebPro, ISAD and Database class.
+Usami backend is a part of WebPro, ISAD and Database class.